 Margaret, a 5th Grade Teacher from Spring, Texas, understands the importance of making those first day connections.
 “On the first day of school, I kick off a conversation by telling the kids something about myself,” she explains.
 “I might say something like ‘My family lives in Austin.’
 I then ask my class if anybody else has family in Austin.
 If someone does, they come and link arms with me and tell the class something else about themselves.
 If someone in the classroom can link arms with the student linked to me, they do so.
 We keep repeating this process until all of our arms are linked together.
 This activity shows the class that, even though we are all different, we are all similar in some ways.”

-Leave a comment below and share with us!
+Leave a comment below and share with us or join the conversation on the Really Good Teachers Forums!